 Wow With an Accent Wall

 Want to have a total wow moment with gray?
-Create an accent wall.
-Here, designer Maite Granda zhuzhed up this living room with a moody charcoal wall.
+Paint an accent wall.
+Here, designer Maite Granda zhuzhed up this living room with a moody charcoal statement.
 When framed by crisp white walls, this gray hue feels dramatic but not as drastic as, say, an inky black.
 This room might have a neutral foundation, but it’s far from dull.
-Granda adds a splash of personality with a striped area rug as well as blue and light gray seating.
+Granda adds a splash of personality with a striped area rug alongside blue and light gray seating.

 Find Your Style Fit